-- It must be communicated in writing. - The period of cancellation (or "Kündigungsfrist", which is usually mentioned in your contract) must be observed.
-If you cannot find it specified in your contract, the statutory period of cancellation designated in §622 BGB applies to you.
+- It must be communicated in writing. - The period of cancellation (or "Kündigungsfrist") must be observed.
+If not specified, the statutory period of cancellation designated in §622 BGB applies to you.
 The statutory deadline depends on the duration of your employment.
 The longer you have been in your company, the longer your notice period. - If there is a works council, they must be notified before the dismissal.